 DNS parameter to the internal IP address of your router tells the mobile client to use the resolver that you presumably have running – useful if you perform DNS-based ad blocking.
 You may of course use a different resolver if you desire or if you don’t run a resolver.

 If you create the configuration file on an OpenBSD system, an easy way to transfer it to the mobile applications is by generating then scanning a QR code

-wg-quick script simplifies the setup.
-No manual networking steps are needed – just create the configuration file and call the script.
+wg-quick script handles creating the network interface and adding routes.
+No manual networking steps are needed – just create a configuration file and call the script.